kwokoek/combo-input/README.md

 A combination polymer custom element that wraps built in polymer input types.

+The polymer API style documenation on the combo-input are [here.](http://kwokoek.github.io/combo-input/components/combo-input/)

-See polymer for more info at [polymer](https://www.polymer-project.org/)
+See polymer for more info at [polymer.](https://www.polymer-project.org/)

 ## Build it